bleakney/free-maps/README.md

 ## 💾Installation

   To install this code, download the zip file, or use GitHub's guidelines to clone the repository.
 Also, you need to install [Node.js](https://nodejs.org/en/) and a text editor, I would recommend Visual Studio Code. .
-Once you have Node.js installed, then install Node Package Manager(npm) and a few dependencies such as Express, Handlebars and Sequelize.
+Once you have Node.js installed, then install Node Package Manager(npm) and a few dependencies such as Express, React , Mongoose etc.

   `npm init`